sandeeppatil/CarND-T2-P5-MPC/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

-After trial and error, the following values were choosen for the hyperparameters in the project,
+After trial and error, the following values were chosen for the hyper parameters in the project,

 * Prediction Horizon (T) = N * dt = 1s

-First T is choosen such that it is in reasonable range, few seconds.
-Beyound horizon, since the environment changes enough, it won't make sense to predict further into future.
+First T is chosen such that it is in reasonable range, few seconds.
+Beyond horizon, since the environment changes enough, it won't make sense to predict further into future.
 Then N and dt are tuned accordingly

 * Timestep Length (N) = 10